Shirley (2020 film): Plot

 In the meantime, the relationship between Stanley and Fred deteriorates as Stanley seeks to tamp down Fred's ambitions and to torpedo his career as an academic.

 Rose's baby is born, yet Shirley remains wrapt in the cocoon of her writing; the arrival of a baby has little effect on life in the Jackson/Hyman household.
 Now feeling that the Nemsers have served their purpose, Stanley arranges for them to move out.
-Desperate to stay, Rosie writes the name of Paula Jean Welden in a Bennington College library book and gives it to Shirley, hoping she’ll infer that Paula had been Stanley’s student and had been having an affair with him.
-To Rose’s shock, Shirley is unaffected, saying that she’s well aware of Stanley’s affairs and that she knows Paula was not one of his lovers.
-She also reveals that Rose’s husband Fred is just the same as Stanley — that he, too, has been sleeping with his students.
+Desperate to stay, Rose writes the name of Paula Jean Welden in a Bennington College library book and gives it to Shirley, hoping she'll infer that Paula had been Stanley's student and had been having an affair with him.
+To Rose's shock, Shirley is unaffected, saying that she's well aware of Stanley's love affairs and that she knows Paula was not one of his lovers.
+She also reveals that Rose's husband Fred is just the same as Stanley — that he too has been having sex with his students.

 After confronting Fred about his infidelity, Rose runs off.
 As she walks along the road, with her baby daughter in her arms, Shirley pulls up next to her in a car and offers to drive her wherever she would like.
 Rose wants to see the trail where Paula disappeared.
-When Shirley arrives, Rose hands her the baby and the follows the trail into the woods.
+When Shirley arrives, Rose hands her the baby and then follows the trail into the woods.
 Shirley finds her at the edge of a cliff, where Rose is clearly weighing whether or not to jump.
 After a tense moment, Rose gives in and turns away from the edge.
-Her safe return home isn’t a capitulation, though.
-When she and Fred finally drive away from the Jackson-Hyman house, Rose vows never to return to being a docile wife, devoted to a life of domesticity.
+Her safe return home isn't a capitulation, though.
+When she and Fred finally drive away from the Jackson-Hyman house, Rose vows never to return to being a docile wife devoted to a life of domesticity.

 Alone at last, Shirley allows Stanley to read her work on Hangsaman.
 He declares it to be a work of genius.
 Shirley acknowledges his praise.
-It’s obviously a familiar pattern in their peculiar partnership.
-The two celebrate by drinking and dancing—together and yet alone in their cluttered house.
+It's obviously a familiar pattern in their peculiar partnership.
+The two celebrate by drinking and dancing — together and yet alone in their cluttered house.